Terms of Business

-We will not in any circumstances act as an insurer, nor guarantee or warrant the solvency of any insurer.
+We will not in any circumstances act as an insurer, nor guarantee or warrant the solvency of any insurer or finance provider.
 A liability for the premium, whether in full or pro rata, may arise under policies where a participating insurer becomes insolvent.

 Claims Handling Arrangements

 You must advise us immediately of all incidents, accidents or omissions, which may result in a claim against your insurance policy.
 You must do this whether or not you believe there is a liability on your part to other parties.
 Any correspondence received by you concerning liability or potential liability to others must be passed to us immediately without acknowledgement.